Aliases for PDE4A Gene

 GeneCards Summary for PDE4A Gene

 PDE4A (Phosphodiesterase 4A) is a Protein Coding gene.
 Diseases associated with PDE4A include Asthma and Pulmonary Eosinophilia.
-Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+Among its related pathways are Signaling by GPCR and Signal transduction_PKA signaling.
 Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-AMP phosphodiesterase activity.
 An important paralog of this gene is PDE4D.

 UniProtKB/Swiss-Prot Summary for PDE4A Gene